www.cosmos-monitor.com - Site Information

 Printing

 Version 7.01 added separate stylesheets for printing.
 My original motivation for having separate screen and printing stylesheets was to work around yet another bug in Internet Explorer 6.
 As it turns out, having separate stylesheets is a very good thing.
 It allows long lists of links to be hidden from printing, where they're not very useful.
 It also allowed the portal pages to use an entirely separate format for printing, with the "what's new" and disclaimer text being moved to the end of the printed document.
-I feel this is a better way of having "printer-friendly" pages than requiring a user to call up a separate "printer-friendly" page.
-I feel the user shouldn't have to worry about the presentation medium because that's the browser's job.
+I felt this was a better way of having "printer-friendly" pages than requiring a user to call up a separate "printer-friendly" page.
+I felt the user shouldn't have to worry about the presentation medium because that's the browser's job.

 Future Directions